1. Flyboarding Is Epic

 Just make sure you don’t touch any wildlife or stand on any coral!

-5. Starving Dolphins For Entertainment Isn’t Fun
+5. Starving Dolphins For Entertainment Isn’t So Great

 The dolphins are forced to perform, if they don’t perform they don’t eat.
-Similar to the tactics used at Sea World.
+Similar to the tactics are used at SeaWorld.

-Step 1: Share to raise awareness.
+Share to raise awareness!

-Want to be a more responsible traveler?
+Want to be an ethical traveler?

 Tiny changes can make a huge difference